David Kills Goliath, 1-58

 There is an apparent contradiction between this account and that of 2 Sam 21:19, where the slayer of Goliath is named as Elhanan, not David.
 Furthermore, 1 Chron 20:5 says that Elhanan killed Lahmi, brother of Goliath, not Goliath himself.

 For critical scholars, these apparent discrepancies provide evidence of the legendary nature of the accounts themselves.
-More conservative scholars suggest that some early copyist may have introduced an error into the text of 1 Sam 21:19.
-Others think that ‘Elhanan’ could be a another name (or nickname, meaning ‘beloved’) for David, or that ‘Goliath’ might be a title, rather than a personal name, with two fighters from Gath thus titled.
+Some conservative scholars suggest that ‘Elhanan’ could be another name (a throne name, perhaps, or a nickname, meaning ‘beloved’) for David, or that ‘Goliath’ might be a title, rather than a personal name, with two fighters from Gath thus titled.
 The trouble with these interpretations is that they are more or less conjectural.

 17:52 Then the men of Israel and Judah charged forward, shouting a battle cry.
 They chased the Philistines to the valley and to the very gates of Ekron.
 The Philistine corpses lay fallen along the Shaaraim road to Gath and Ekron.
 17:53 When the Israelites returned from their hot pursuit of the Philistines, they looted their camp.
 17:54 David took the head of the Philistine and brought it to Jerusalem, and he put Goliath’s weapons in his tent.